Vakkruz/JW_Q2/README.md

 * Laser [Default Key: **F**] : Very self-explanatory.
 For those few moments in Quake 2 where you need to actually shoot something to progress.
 * Reflector [Default Key: **V**] : Enemy shots get "reflected" right back at them!
 Doesn't visually reflect it, but the damage gets applied to them instead of you.
 * Nuker [Default Key: **E**] : Too many Strogg in your face?
 Just nuke 'em with the Nuker!
 Similar to the Reflector, but blasts away anything in your immediate vicinity.
 * Jetpack [Default Key: **Hold Ctrl+Space**] : Exactly what it sounds like.
 Very helpful for skipping huge chunks of a level.
-You only get 50 fuel units, so use it wisely.
+Originally based off of [this tutorial](https://www.quakewiki.net/archives/qdevels/quake2/17_1_98.html) from the QDeveLS website with some changes (dramatically lowered thrust velocity/height and added in fuel mechanic)

+## Installation

+The "Misc Files" folder comes with an autoexec.cfg file, shortcut and compiled .dll file.
+I have the **GOG** version of Quake 2, not the Steam version, and the install folder for Q2 is on a seperate drive on my computer.
+This means that the shortcut is pointing to that location.
+If you want to use the shortcut properly (and assuming you're using the default Steam locations), change the target and "Start In" fields to this:

+* Target: "C:\Program Files (x86)\Steam\steamapps\common\Quake II\quake2.exe"
+* Start in: "C:\Program Files (x86)\Steam\steamapps\common\Quake II"

+Keep the ending parameters (the "+set game") untouched.

+When you're all set, create a new folder in the root of your Q2 folder called 'bombsquad' and place the .dll and autoexec file there.
+Launch the game from your shortcut and you're golden!